walkframe/covertable/README.rst

 .. note::

   - The following data was measured in Python 3.7.7 and ``3.1 GHz 6 Cores Intel Core i5``.
-  - TypeScript(JavaScript) version is around 2 times slower than Python version.
+  - TypeScript(JavaScript) implementation is about 2 times slower than Python implementation because of the builtin functions.

 .. list-table:: Number and time of combinations.
    :widths: 1 3 3 3